Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 Perennials often live for several years.
 They tend to die down for part of the year, normally during the cold season.
 Common examples of perennials include carnations, daisies, hydrangeas, ornamental grasses, and roses to name a few.

-Although it is beneficial for the plant to go through a period of dormancy, spring growth is sometimes susceptible to pests and inclement weather, whereas older growth can succumb to disease.
+Although it is beneficial for the plant to go through a period of dormancy, spring growth is sometimes susceptible to pests and inclement weather, whereas older growth is prone to disease.

 Properly taking care of your perennial shouldn’t be difficult as long as you understand the basics of the plant.
-This article focuses not on specific plant care, but how to identify and treat common pests and diseases of perennials.
+This article focuses not on specific plant care, but on how to identify and treat common pests and diseases of perennials.

-Here's a list of commons pests for perennials and what you can do to get rid of them.
+Here's a list of commons pests that attack perennials and what you can do to get rid of them.

 Caspid bugs are highly mobile and are known for extracting sap from buds and young shoots and producing toxins.
 As the plant grows, the toxins cause jagged tears and irregular-shaped holes.

 Although the bugs will likely move on to another plant by the time you notice the damage, they tend to visit the same plants year after year.
 Treat susceptible plants with an appropriate insecticide.

-Cutworms sometimes attack plants at or below the soil level, but they are not likely to feed from established plants.
+Cutworms sometimes attack plants at or below the soil level, but they are not likely to feed on established plants.
 They are most active in the early gardening season.

 Control cutworms by hand-picking them at nighttime with a flashlight and gloves.
 Toss cutworms into soapy water, and recheck the plant for more cutworms over the next few nights.

 If you notice leaves with “tunnels” between the tissue layers of the leaf, your plant is likely infected with leaf miners.
 These tunnels show the path that the little larvae have made while eating up your plant.
-Since there is no sufficient insecticide, you’ll need to destroy any affected leaves to help reduce the miner population.
+Since there is no effective insecticide, you’ll need to destroy any affected leaves to help reduce the miner population.

 Slugs and Snails